Gogis0/chordless-graphs-generator/README.md

 #### What it does:
 The program takes a set of circle lengths *X* and a an undirected Graph *G* as an input and:

-1. determines whether it contains chordless cycles of every length in *X*
+1. determines whether it contains chordless cycles of every length in *X*.

-2. determines whether it contains such an edge *e* that the first conditon doesn't hold for *G-e*
+2. determines whether it contains such an edge *e* that the first conditon doesn't hold for *G-e*.

 #### Input format:
 The first line contains one positive integer *K*.